PFLigthart/MarcMentat_Python/README.md

                 * C:\Users\<your username>\miniconda3\envs\Apex_mentat_pip\DLLs
         * Place the py_mentat and py_post files into this directory.
 * The virtual environment should now be able to use these libraries.

+## Marc Mentat
+This guide assumes the user has some experience in MSC Marc.
+Here is a link to the official [Marc and Mentat Documentation](https://simcompanion.hexagon.com/customers/s/article/Marc-Documentation-Release-2021)

+## Setup python script to interface with Marc and Mentat

+TODO

+## Run the python script from the termianl

+TODO

+## Example from thesis

+TODO